vzakharchenko/forge-sql-orm/README.md

 );
 ```

-This analysis helps you understand:
+This analysis provides insights into:
 - How the database executes your query
 - Which indexes are being used
 - Estimated vs actual row counts
 - Resource usage at each step
-- Potential performance bottlenecks
+- Performance optimization opportunities

 ## Migration Guide